Frank Ryan (American football): 1964

 In 1964, Ryan established himself as one of the league's best passers.
 He threw for 2,404 yards and repeated his 1963 performance by completing 25 touchdown passes, which was enough to lead the league.
-Ryan had excellent company on the Browns offense: fullback Jim Brown; wide receivers Gary Collins and Paul Warfield; and an outstanding offensive line which included Dick Schafrath, John Morrow, John Wooten, Monte Clark, and future Hall of Famer Gene Hickerson.
+Ryan had excellent company on the Browns offense: fullback Jim Brown; wide receivers Gary Collins and hall of famer Paul Warfield; and an outstanding offensive line which included Dick Schafrath, John Morrow, John Wooten, Monte Clark, and future Hall of Famer Gene Hickerson.
 But Ryan was also a clutch performer during the Browns' memorable 10–3–1 season.
 Needing a win in the December 12 regular season finale against the New York Giants to clinch a berth in the NFL title game, Ryan completed 12 of 13 passes for five touchdowns and ran for a sixth touchdown in the 52–20 win.
 Two weeks later in the championship game against the Baltimore Colts, Ryan hit Collins for three touchdowns to win the title, 27–0.

 Ryan was rewarded for his performance with the first of three straight Pro Bowl appearances.
-Unfortunately, on the first play of the second half, he suffered a severe shoulder injury in the game after the combined 800-pound trio of Packer Willie Davis, Lion Roger Brown and Colt Gino Marchetti converged on the signal caller.
+Unfortunately, on the first play of the second half, he suffered a severe shoulder injury in the game after the combined 800-pound trio of Packer Willie Davis, Lion Roger Brown and Colt Gino Marchetti converged on the signal caller, resulting in a significant injury compounded by poor medical treatment.
 Speculation persists to this day that Marchetti went out of his way to injure Ryan due to the perception that the quarterback ran up the score in the championship, with Marchetti's statement that he wanted "one more shot" at Ryan also fueling the rumors.
+Ryan himself held no malice toward Marchetti, and said that he should not have tried to score an unnecessary touchdown in the 1964 championship game, which rightfully angered Marchetti.
 However, a study of the film by Cleveland coaches in the weeks after the game exonerated Marchetti.

-After winning the championship, Art Modell raised his salary $25,000, up from about $18,000 per season.
+After winning the championship, Art Modell raised his salary to $25,000, up from about $18,000 per season.

 1965

 Ryan's numbers dropped in 1965, throwing for only 1,751 yards and 18 touchdowns.
 While his shoulder had completely healed, a sore elbow in training camp and an injured arch early in the regular season played a role in his completing fewer than half of his passes during the campaign.
 Those struggles resulted in a continuing cool relationship with Browns' fans, who booed him often during home contests.
 Part of Ryan's decline can also be traced to the absence of second-year wide receiver Paul Warfield, who missed much of the season after suffering a double fracture of the collarbone in the team's first exhibition game.
+Despite this, the Browns reached the 1965 NFL Championship Game.
+Facing the Packers, he went 8-of-18 for 115 yards with a touchdown and two interceptions in the 23–12 loss.